Last updated on August 24, 2020 by Dan Nanni

 When installing the DEB file, you will see the following package configuration menu, and be asked to choose MySQL product to configure.

-Choose "Utilities".
-Once you are done with configuration, choose "Apply" to save it.
+Utilities.
+Once you are done with configuration, choose

 Finally, update package index, and install Workbench.